Euphoria (Original Score from the HBO Series)

-Euphoria (Original Score from the HBO Series) is a soundtrack by British musician Labrinth, containing the score for the first season of the HBO teen drama Euphoria.
-It was released digitally by Sony Masterworks and Milan Records on 4 October 2019, with vinyl copies following on 10 January 2020.
-It is Labrinth's first full-length solo release since 2012's Electronic Earth.
-The album peaked at number 79 on the Billboard 200, the artist's first entry on the chart, and entered the top 50 in several countries including Australia, Austria, Belgium, Canada, Denmark, Ireland, the Netherlands, New Zealand, Norway, and Sweden.
+Euphoria (Original Score from the HBO Series) is British singer Labrinth's soundtrack album to the first season of the American teen drama television series Euphoria.
+It was released by Sony Masterworks and Milan Records on 4 October 2019.
+The album peaked at number 79 on the Billboard 200, Labrinth's first entry on the chart, and entered the top 50 in several countries.